dscripka/openSpeechToIntent/README.md

 pip install openSpeechToIntent
 ```

-This should work on nearly all operating systems (Windows, macOS, Linux), as there are only three requirements: `numpy`, `onnxruntime`, and `pybind11`.
+This should work on nearly all operating systems (Windows, macOS, Linux), as there are only four requirements: `numpy`, `onnxruntime`, `pybind11`, and `sentencepiece`.

 ## Usage